Welcome

 Parish Priorities

-After months of information gathering, surveying, listening and discernment, the Long Range Planning team discovered the mission that Jesus has for our parish—a mission we did not create but one that was given to us by Jesus.
+After months of information gathering, surveying, listening, and discernment, the Long Range Planning team discovered the mission that Jesus has for our parish—a mission we did not create but one given to us by Jesus.
 To fulfill Christ’s mission for our parish, the following three priorities emerged:

 • Education